ArwedMeinert/Evaluation-of-Propositional-Expressions/README.md

 The [program](https://github.com/ArwedMeinert/Evaluation-of-Propositional-Expressions/blob/main/Programme/HauptprogrammAussagenlogik.m) can evaluate an expression in the form given above and generate the truth-table.
 The program can also evaluate propositional expressions given in a "real language" (German) such as:

-"Arbeit impliziert Geld oder Essen" (eng:"Work implies money or food")
+"Arbeit impliziert Geld oder Essen" (eng: "Work implies money or food")

 To evaluate the expression above, it first converts it to the short form.